arbadacarbaYK/Tides/README.md

 # Tides: A Nostr Messenger Extension For Chrome/Brave

+Tides is a powerful Nostr messenger that lives right in your browser as an extension.
+Its Compatible with Chromium-based browsers like Brave (recommended), Chrome, or Edge.

 <img src="https://github.com/user-attachments/assets/cb262f4b-6275-43a3-bbb9-eefdd2f3740b" width="350" alt="Bildschirmfoto vom 2024-12-28 04-28-08">

 <img src="https://github.com/user-attachments/assets/3c9a6ea2-7deb-4688-a666-2ad9fe09d328" width="350" alt="Bildschirmfoto vom 2024-12-28 04-29-15">